Skip to content

 Profile

-Dale Layfield is an Associate Professor of Agricultural Education at Clemson University.
+Dale Layfield is a Professor of Agricultural Education at Clemson University.
 Since arriving at Clemson in 1999, he has been engaged in many activities involving distance education and applications of educational technology with undergraduate and graduate students in agricultural education.
 A native of Florida, Layfield was an active FFA member in a small town named Pierson, which is the Fern Capital of the World.
 He taught agriculture and was an FFA Advisor for five years before pursuing a Ph.D. in Agricultural Education at Penn State.

 With a background in agricultural education, Layfield?s interests in educational methodologies have been the focus of his teaching and service activities.
 Since arriving to Clemson in 1999, he has been instrumental in fostering use of cutting-edge technologies as a teaching tool and subject matter.
 This has occurred in his teaching at undergraduate and graduate levels as well as in his service activities.